What is an apprenticeship?

 Alternative routes to a degree without the associated costs

-With the growth of Higher and Degree Apprenticeships, young people with a job or sector in mind now have a real alternative to traditional university study, with the opportunity to move their career forward, gain professional skills, status and accreditation – all while in a job and earning a salary.
+With the growth of Higher and Degree Apprenticeships, young people with a job or sector in mind now have a real alternative to traditional university study.
+Apprenticeships provide the same opportunity to move their career forward, gain professional skills, status and accreditation – all while in a job and earning a salary.

 Higher and Degree Apprenticeships offer an exciting new way to enter professional careers and gain valuable work experience while achieving a degree-level qualification.